 The beloved Vyoone’s offers a magical setting for a wine dinner, and the four-course menu is enticing: Chile cantaloupe soup, escargot, lamb lollipops, and more.
 It’s $165 inclusive of tax and gratuity; click here for reservations.

 Yo Nashi Featuring Fess Parker Winery and Vineyards

 This omakase restaurant downtown is another first-time wine dinner host, and promises to be one of the most intimate.
 Seven courses include red sea bream with heirloom tomato dashi, hamachi nigiri, and wagyu beef with Japanese eggplant.
 Tickets are $165 inclusive of tax and gratuity; click here for reservations.

 Thursday, June 8

 The Vinola tasting, taking place this year at the Orpheum Theater, always sells out despite the high ticket price.
 Why?
 Wine enthusiasts get to rub elbows with notable winemakers and sample rare and highly-coveted wines, all while experiencing a dozen of the city’s best restaurants and dessert purveyors.
 The event is in the evening this year, from 6 to 8:30 p.m. (unless you purchase a VIP ticket, in which case you get in at 5:30 p.m.), and tickets start at $215 per person.

 Tournament of Rosés

-NOWFE closes out with two Sunday events at the Omni Royal in the French Quarter, both of which feature burlesque performances by Trixie Minx.
-Burlesque, Bubbly & Brunch is from 11 a.m. to 1 p.m., and is basically what it sounds like (seats are $75 and include a plated meal and bottomless sparkling wine, and later that afternoon Minx and friends will put on a full-blown drag performance paired with endless cocktails).
+NOWFE closes out with Sunday brunch at the Omni Royal in the French Quarter featuring beloved local burlesque performer Trixie Minx.
+Burlesque, Bubbly & Brunch is from 11 a.m. to 1 p.m., and is basically what it sounds like (seats are $95 and include a plated meal and bottomless sparkling wine, and a performance by Minx and friends.